PROTECT YOUR WINNINGS

 The Security Division tracks all activity related to the Kansas

-Lottery's instant and online games.
+Lottery's instant and draw games.
 If suspicious activity is

 detected, the Security Division may initiate an investigation that